 NordPass vs. LastPass: Paid

 The paid plan is where NordPass really comes to its own.
-You can stay logged in on 6 devices and share your password with other NordPass users.
+You can stay logged in on 6 devices and share your passwords with other NordPass users.
 Premium also includes features like Password Health and Data Breach Scanner.
 Both work to protect you from compromised passwords you're using and have no clue about their leaks.
 They also warn you if it sees a pattern of credentials reuse.

 LastPass Premium also removes the limits of the connected devices.
 You can share your items in your vault with an unlimited amount of users, and it adds 1 GB of file storage.
 Like NordPass, LastPass also adds Dark Web Monitor, which alerts you if your credentials are detected in the dark web marketplaces.
 You're also getting emergency access options that can be invaluable when you accidentally get locked out of your account.
 As for support, with the paid option, you're getting customer support and advanced 2FA options.